-Yes, they are super cute and are of the most lovable and energetic hybrid dogs.
+Yes, they are super cute and are one of the most lovable and energetic hybrid dogs.
 They are the result of a cross breed between male Pomeranian and female Siberian Husky dogs.
-Evidently, their physical appearance and other traits are very unpredictable.
+As a result, their physical appearance and other traits are very unpredictable.
+Below are six things to be aware of if you are thinking of buying a pomsky for yourself.

 1. Size and Appearance